MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-or-alter.md

 The command has the following limitations:

 * See limitations in [alter materialized view limitations](materialized-view-alter.md#alter-materialized-view-limitations).
 * The `backfill` property isn't supported if the materialized view already exists.
-If the materialized view already exists, it cannot be backfilled.
+If the materialized view already exists, it can't be backfilled.

 ## Syntax